Whatever Happened To Toor After Shark Tank?

 According to the Shark Tank Blog recap of this product, the deal with Barbara Corcoran and Kevin O'Leary never closed.
 In 2018, inventor Junior Desinor shipped the boxes purchased from Kickstarter and partnered with Touch of Modern, but nothing came from it.
 Although Desinor's deal with Corcoran and O'Leary fell through, Shark Tank Recap says that Desinor stayed in contact with Corcoran.
 This makes sense since he created Toor initially as a real estate tool and Corcoran reigns supreme in that industry.

-Even still, Toor hasn't really gone anywhere since the Kickstarter.
-In fact, it hasn't been available for purchase much since Kickstarter's orders were sent out.
+Even still, Toor didn't really go anywhere after the Kickstarter.
+In fact, it wasn't widely available for purchase after the Kickstarter orders were sent out.
 With so many lockboxes on the market already outfitted with smart technology, it may not be surprising that Toor didn't take off.
 While the product was clever, it wasn't unique.

 Recent updates on Desinor's life show that he's opened a brick-and-mortar CBD store with his wife in Dallas, Texas.
-Movement on Toor is at a standstill and with no updates on social media or the website, it doesn't seem likely to pick up in the near future.
+Toor might be gone, but his career surges forward.